Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

 \subsection{Throughput Comparisons}

 We test the initial installed implementations of the three aforementioned microbenchmarks in order to compare performance results on the lock-free BST data structure.
-To standardize experiments, we performed single-threaded prefilling using insert-only operations to reach a start state where the data structure contains exactly half of the keys from the specified input range.
+To standardize experiments across the three microbenchmarks, we performed single threaded prefilling using insert-only operations to reach a start state where the data structure contains exactly half of the keys from the specified input range.
 Memory reclamation was turned off in all microbenchmarks.
 Attempted updates and effective updates are both counted towards the total operation throughput.
-We examine throughput results for experiments running for 20 seconds with update rates varying from 0\% to 100\% and key ranges spanning 2000 to 2 million keys.
+We examine throughput results for experiments running for 20 seconds with update rates varying from 0\% to 100\% and a specified range of 2 million keys unless stated otherwise.
 Enforcing the range to a power of 2 is turned off in Ascylib experiments to match the other microbenchmarks.
-The Ascylib random number generator algorithm is adjusted accordingly to generate random keys in the specified range.
 Initial results across the three microbenchmarks can be seen in Figure \ref{install_compare} where throughput values are displayed on a logarithmic y-axis.
 We observe a range of varying performance results on the lock-free BST across the three microbenchmarks.
 In particular, across all experiments, Synchrobench throughput results are one to two orders of magnitude higher than Setbench or Ascylib.
 Ascylib results are notably lower than those of Setbench and Synchrobench.
 We also observe that Ascylib throughput results tend to plateau at about 128 threads and do not indicate growth as is expected and seen with Setbench and Synchrobench.
 We investigate further to understand the role of individual microbenchmark design on performance results.